Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 I am using the occasion of this post to also explain some strategies and libraries one can use to try to understand what the model is doing, and why it classifies tweets the way it does.

 But first things first.
-Let me start with presenting the data, and how one can clean the data before it is used in the machine learning models.
+Let me start by presenting the data to you, and how one can clean the data before it is used in the machine learning models.

 ## Table of content